metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 For more information see also [PlatyPS.schema][platyps_schema]

-### In module Help directory (module online documentation)
+### In module Help directory

 The `Scripts\Utility` directory contains `Update-HelpContent.ps1` which when run will scan comment based help and generate online markdown documentation for `Get-Help -Online` and help content for `Update-Help` on target module.

-Generated module documentation is in markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site either manually or with `Get-Help -Online`
+Purpose of the generated markdown module documentation is that project users and repository visitors can read module documentation on github site either manually or with `Get-Help -Online`

 `Update-HelpContent.ps1` script is not perfect and requires additional editing of help files once documentation is regenerated, diff tool in VSCode is essential to finalize generated files manually.

-### In docs directory (general project documentation)
+### In docs directory

 The `docs` directory in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.\
-`docs` directory is also the root directory for [web site][website] of this repository
+`docs` directory is also the root directory for [web site][repo website] of this repository

 Remember, documenting code and features is as important as writing code!